About the Project: SageSTEP Research Overview

 From 2006-2010, we focused on socio-political and economic work, on implementing treatments at all of our sites, and on measuring both hydrological and ecological response to treatment.
 All sites were successfully treated in the late summer and fall of 2006, 2007, and 2008, resulting in 3 to 5 years of post-treatment data to capture the short-term story of treatment response.

-From the beginning of the study, SageSTEP scientists and managers knew that we would have to continue measuring response to treatments for at least ten years after treatment.
-Many of the important components of the system will not stabilize until many years after treatment, due primarily to processes that operate at longer time scales.
-We have obtained generous support to monitor SageSTEP sites for most critical variables for an additional five years, which will take us to between 8 and 10 years post-treatment.
-While monitoring will occur at a reduced frequency, we believe that we will be able to capture the main events that occur throughout this intermediate time period.
-If we believe SageSTEP sites have not stabilized even after that period of time, we will search for funding to push measurement out further into the future.
-As the study progresses through time, we will also have a higher probability of detecting climate change events, as they will eventually manifest themselves in measurable changes in flora and fauna.
+From the beginning of the study, SageSTEP scientists and managers knew that we would have to continue measuring response to treatments for many years after treatment.
+Many of the important components of the system have not yet stabilized, due primarily to processes that operate at longer time scales.
+We have obtained generous support to monitor SageSTEP sites for most critical variables for an additional four years, which will take us to 14 years post-treatment.
+Long-term monitoring of the SageSTEP study plots is essential to understanding the full implications of fuels treatments.
+Starting in 2016, we will begin measuring sites at the 10-year post-treatment mark.
+Our long-term plan is to continue measuring for up to 25 years post-treatment.
+This length of time will be sufficient to begin to understand clmate change influences in the flora and fauna.
 We look forward to continuing this work into the future as some of the most interesting stories unfold.
+To read more about our long-term monitoring plans, see the fact sheet below.